COVID-19 pandemic in Japan: Other

-Due to prejudice and ignorance, social harassment is expanding concerning infectious diseases.
-Because of their worries about having contracted the virus, the number of cases where medical personnel's family commuting is restricted.
-There are increasing cases where small business owners have been forced to take self-sufficiency by neighbors who feel anxious and deprived.

 Between April and September 2020, restaurants accounted for 10% of all bankruptcies in Japan.
 Ramen restaurants were particularly affected, with 34 chains filing for bankruptcy by September.
 Ramen restaurants are typically narrow and seat customers closely, making social distancing difficult.

 The pandemic seems to be the reason for the abrupt end to the slowly declining trend in suicides in Japan for the preceding 10 years.
 Since July 2020 their number increased significantly to record highs.
 Women bear the major part of this increase.

 Variants

 Wild type SARS-CoV-2 was the virus that first arrived in Japan.
 From February through June 2020, B.1.1 was the main variant found in Japan.
 From the end of June until mid-February, B.1.1.214 took over.
 In February and March, R.1 became common, but other variants were surpassing it by late June.
 Then around mid-March, the Alpha variant became dominant, and has been since.
 Now, Delta numbers seem to be rapidly rising.
 Alpha is believed to be more transmissible than wild type Sars-Cov-2, and may be more deadly.
 Delta is believed to be even more transmissible than Alpha.
 Identifying a sample as Delta requires full genome sequencing which is expensive and time-consuming, so the Ministry of Health, Labour and Welfare has been using the presence of the L452R mutation as a shorthand way of tracking probable Delta cases.